 A year before I entered high-school my parents bought a farm in NE Ohio's Summit County and we moved from the New York City area.
 I graduated high-school in a Hudson, Ohio class of forty-seven students.
 In the middle of my last high-school year I asked my parents to give their permission for me to enroll in the US Naval Air Reserves "weekend warrior" O-2 training program at the Akron, Ohio Naval Air Station as a 17 year-old minor.

-After spending part of the summer on active training duty, I commuted from our farm to Kent State University and to NAS Akron.
-The following summer my Navy Squadron flew an east coast logistical air wing based at Norfolk, VA Naval Air Station.
+After spending part of the summer on active training duty, when not working on the farm I commuted several miles to Kent State University and, on weekends, to NAS Akron.
+The following summer my Navy Squadron VR-651 flew an east coast logistical air wing based at Norfolk, VA Naval Air Station.
 I have fond memories of flying at 17 - 20 years of age in these Navy propeller-driven airplanes: PBY, SNJ, SNB, TBM, and R4D.

 After working with corporations for 16 years, despite having moved successfully into management, I decided to work for myself.
 I left New York City and returned to my mid-western roots.
 In the course of a year I built an early Century-21 real estate franchise into the S.E.
 Ohio region's leading office in all areas: recruiting, listings, sales, and profit.
 I began to study personal financial investments and it became obvious to me that accurate information was needed from other than the corporations' trained salesmen.